Sherman Firefly: Argentina

 In 1947, the Argentine Army purchased surplus armament that was stored in Belgium, including some 200 Sherman Fireflies of all sub-types; they were in use from 1948.
-Starting in 1959, 150 Fireflies Mk.V had their original Chrysler A-57 engine substituted for a Ford GAA V8, to improve reliability; these remained in service until the mid-1970s.
+Starting in 1959, 150 Fireflies Mk.V had their original Chrysler A57 engine substituted for a Ford GAA V8, to improve reliability; these remained in service until the mid-1970s.
 Due to increase in regional conflicts, the Fireflies were up-graded to the "Sherman Repotenciado" standard, which included a new gun (derived from the French CN-105-57) and a new engine (the French diesel Poyaud 520/V8-S2); the first units were incorporated in January 1978.

 Paraguay

 In 1971, the Argentine Army transferred to the Paraguayan Army three upgraded Fireflies; these were exchanged in 1988 for three "Sherman Repotenciados" recently decommissioned.

+Lebanon

+In 1949, the Lebanese Army purchased 16 Firefly Mk Vc tanks from Italy as scrap.
+These tanks first saw action during the 1958 Lebanon crisis, being subsequently retired from frontline service and replaced by 18 M41A3 Walker Bulldog light tanks provided by the United States.
+The Lebanese Shermans remained in reserve storage until 1976, when two of them were seized by the Al-Mourabitoun militia and the remaining 14 taken by the Lebanese Arab Army (LAA), which were employed by these two factions in the Lebanese Civil War.
+All the vehicles were returned to Lebanese Army ownership in 1977-78 when they were finally decommissioned.